MikeData/databaker_docs/docs/_sources/setup.rst.txt

 Windows Install
 ===============

-Install Anaconda python3 64bit (double check the download is for the python3.5+ version).
+Install Anaconda for windows (double check the download is for the python3.5+ version).

 From there you need to create a new environment with conda and install databaker plus a few dependancies with it.